abourtnik/templatebook/contributing.md

-##How to contribute to Template
+## How to contribute to TemplateBook

 ### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Template.
+* **Do not open up a GitHub issue if the bug is a security vulnerability in TemplateBook.
 Prefer to send an email to contact@antonbourtnik.fr withc clear description of security vulnerability.**

 * **Ensure the bug was not already reported** by searching on GitHub under Issues.